WalterSimoncini/fungivision/README.md

 ## Related Repositories

 The goal of this repository is providing an easy to use library for extracting FUNGI features from a vision transformer backbone.
-To reproduce the results shown in the paper please use the following repositories:
+To reproduce the results shown in the paper please check out [this repository](https://github.com/WalterSimoncini/no-train-all-gain).

-- [Vision](https://github.com/WalterSimoncini/fungi-image): k-nearest neighbor and linear classification of images and image retrieval experiments.
-- [Text](https://github.com/WalterSimoncini/fungi-text): k-nearest neighbor text classification using FUNGI obtained from text encoders.
-- [Audio](https://github.com/WalterSimoncini/fungi-ssast): k-nearest neighbor audio classification using FUNGI obtained from an SSAST backbone.
-- [ICL/HummingBird](https://github.com/WalterSimoncini/fungi-hummingbird): retrieval-based vision in-context learning evaluation on semantic segmentation tasks.

 ## Reference